CULTURE AND BELONGING GRANTS

 Grants

-Our arts and belonging grants are the first step in a multi-phased arts and belonging strategic initiative developed as part of the Cambridge Community Foundation’s (CCF) ongoing commitment to fostering social cohesion and addressing the unique needs of our arts and culture community.
-Emerging from feedback gathered during a community listening initiative conducted in the fall of 2024, which highlighted the challenges faced by arts and culture organizations in Cambridge, these grants aim to address the need for stable, long-term funding, support for marginalized communities, and the opportunity to grow and sustain impactful programs.
+Our culture and belonging grants were the first step in Culture Connects Cambridge, a multi-phased strategic initiative developed as part of the Cambridge Community Foundation's ongoing commitment to fostering social cohesion and addressing the unique needs of our arts and culture community.
+Emerging from feedback gathered during a community listening initiative conducted in the fall of 2024, which highlighted the challenges faced by arts and culture organizations in Cambridge, these grants aimed to address the need for stable, long-term funding, support for marginalized communities, and the opportunity to grow and sustain impactful programs.
+Learn more about our culture and belonging grants awarded to 14 organizations in Fall 2025.

 Community Impact Grants